 SafeWork NSW manages and regulates the planning and authorisation of fireworks displays.
-Event organisers will be required to provide the appropriate approvals from SafeWork NSW as part of your event application.
+Event organisers will be required to provide the appropriate approvals from SafeWork NSW as part of your event application at: bit.ly/safework-events-guide.

 If you are planning on conducting a fireworks display at your event, you need to provide us with the following documentation: